LuoJianqiao/MS-CNN/README.md

 # 5 others

 Welcome to discuss with me.
 My e-mail is  luojianqiao@my.swjtu.edu.cn, or 18215675028@163.com.
+Without my permission, using this repository for academic publication or business is not allowed .